Find answers to our most frequently asked questions:

 Children aged 3 and 4 years old.

 Children aged 5 years old and over.

-A: Our swim school follows the Amateur Swimming Association Learn to Swim Framework (also known as National Plan of Swimming Teaching).
-You can find details of the stages here.
+A: Our swim school follows the Swim England Learn to Swim Programme.
+You can find our more about the details of the programme and of stages here.

 A: There are 4 groups for adults: